 In fact, when we talk about cloud computing what we are usually referring to is accessing software through a browser that is actually running on remote servers, rather than your own computer.
 Google Docs is an example of this.

 Google and Microsoft both offer the ability to access applications through your browser.
-Commonly this is used for Office productivity software, but there are many other examples though, such as webmail clients (e.g. Gmail & Outlook.com) as well as cloud-based music, photo editing & appointments calendar.
+Commonly this is used for Office productivity software, but there are many other examples though, such as webmail clients (e.g. Gmail & Outlook.com) as well as cloud-based music, photo editing & appointment calendars.

-These online applications are accessed through a browser over the internet which means that we can use our software on any computer that has an internet connection.
+These online applications are accessed through a browser over the internet which means that we can use our software on any computer that has an internet connection 24 hours a day, 7 days a week.
 This is really helpful in the modern world where we often have several different devices, as we needn’t buy software for every device.